New Landlord? The beginner’s guide to renting out your home

 Particularly if you’re renting out more than one property, it might be a good idea to create your own website.
 Include photos and descriptions on the site, as well as an enquiry/application form to speed things along.

-How much can I rent my house for without paying tax?
+How much can I rent my house without paying tax?

 The first £1,000 of the money you make from renting out your home is tax-free.
 If you earn more than this, contact HMRC for advice.
-You’ll usually have to register for Self-Assessment if you’re making more than £2,500 per year after expenses.
+You’ll usually have to register for Self-Assessment if you’re making more than a certain amount per year after expenses.

 A few words of warning when advertising your rental property

 Advertising a rental property is a minefield at the best of times — and even more so if you’re a first-time landlord.
 There are a few potential missteps you should be aware of going into the process.
-For example, never advertise a property as vacant, as this can be an invitation to burglars, vandals and squatters.
+For example, never advertise a vacant property, as this can be an invitation to burglars, vandals and squatters.
 And just in case your vacant rental property attracts unwanted attention, make sure your landlord’s insurance is valid at all times.

 Research tenancy agreements